 The truth is that similar to any other type of juice, cranberry juice is full of sugars and won’t help you burn fat.
 There isn’t any magic here.

-In fact, it’s worth noting that what we have today is simply a small portion of real cranberry juice topped up with high amounts of artificial sweeteners.
+It’s worth noting that what we have today is simply a small portion of real cranberry juice topped up with high amounts of artificial sweeteners.
 This is to mean that the juice won’t assist in any way in burning fat but might add more sugars into your body.

 As a side note, burning unwanted fat is an excellent way of putting diabetes, high blood pressure, and heart attacks (among other diseases) at bay.

-It’s also worth mentioning here that while most THC and other metabolites are stored in the fat, they are not actually trapped there.
+It’s also worth mentioning here that while most THC and other metabolites are stored in the fat, they are not trapped there.

 On the contrary, they can move freely depending on the concentration gradient.
 This means that burning of fat does not necessarily lead to the release of THC metabolites.